kstenerud/KSCrash/README.md

 1. Add the framework to your project (or add the KSCrash project as a dependency)

-2. Add the SystemConfiguration framework and libz.dylib to your project
+2. Add the following system frameworks & libraries to your project:
+   * libc++.dylib
+   * libz.dylib
+   * MessageUI.framework (iOS only)
+   * SystemConfiguration.framework

 3. Add the flag "-ObjC" to **Other Linker Flags** in your **Build Settings**